top of page

 Key performance indicators that matter

-First, businesses need to pay attention to key performance indicators (KPIs) that show real results.
+First, businesses need to focus on key performance indicators (KPIs) that reflect real results.
 These are the conversion rate, cost per acquisition, client lifetime value, and return on investment.

 Understanding the customer journey

-Also, performance should be looked at throughout the whole client journey.
+Also, performance should be evaluated throughout the entire client journey.
 Every step, from awareness to purchase, is important.
 A plan could work well at one point but not at another.
 A campaign could get a lot of people to look at it, but it might not turn those people into consumers.
-Knowing what each stage is helps you find problems and get better outcomes.
+Knowing what each stage entails helps you identify problems and achieve better outcomes.

 The role of data and analysis